 You need something more lasting to get results with social media.
 Fill your stadium with your most likely customers.
 It may take a little bit longer.
 But as revenues increase year over year, it becomes clear that it’s worth it.

 Your target audience isn’t every person who might possibly buy your product or service.
 They’re your most likely customers.
 They’re the people that are likely to keep coming back.
 They keep buying more.
-They share your brand with others.
+They share your brand with others and give you referrals.

 How do you know who your target customers are?
 The answer is data.
-Whenever possible use real customer data to determine who your target is.
+Whenever possible use real customer data to determine who your target is and create a buyer persona.

 Find things out like: